ferretj/ferretj.github.io/_posts/2018-01-22-temporal-ensembling.markdown

 And if your pipeline involves data augmentation - well, it could even work better.

-Many thanks to [DreamQuark](https://www.dreamquark.com) for giving me the opportunity to speak openly about a subject that I explored during my work as a research engineer.
+Many thanks to [DreamQuark](https://www.dreamquark.com) for giving me the opportunity to share openly about a subject that I explored during my work as a research engineer.
 If you're interested by this kind of research, do check their open positions, the team is great !

 The code is available on [my GitHub](https://github.com/ferretj).